roylv/rhbdf2/README.md

-# Data and code for the paper "A genome-wide association study in Collaborative Cross mice reveals a role for Rhbdf2 in skeletal homeostasis" by Levy et al [under review].
+# Data and code for the paper "A genome-wide association study in Collaborative Cross mice reveals a role for Rhbdf2 in skeletal homeostasis" by Levy [i]et al[/i] [under review].